vk-cs/docs-public/docs/en/main/base/iaas/instructions/vm/vm-console/vm-console.md

 <tabpanel>

-Make sure that the OpenStack CLI [is installed](/en/base/account/project/cli/setup) and you can [log in](/en/base/account/project/cli/authorization) to it.
+Make sure that OpenStack client [is installed](/en/manage/tools-for-using-services/openstack-cli#1--install-the-openstack-client) and [authenticate](/en/manage/tools-for-using-services/openstack-cli#3--complete-authentication) to the project.

 - Output all log entries: